HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 | **purgeDataCache( seg, ofs )** | remove the cache line that contains the virtual address by simply invalidating it. |
 | **purgeInstructionCache( seg, ofs )** | remove the cache line that contains the virtual address by simply invalidating it. |
 |||

-### Instruction groups

-The next chapters present the instruction set.
-The set itself is divided into several groups.
-The **memory reference** group contains the instructions to load ans store to virtual and physical memory.
-The **immediate** group contains the instructions for building an immediate value up to 32 bit.
-The **branch** group present the conditional and unconditional instructions.
-The **computational** instructions perform arithmetic, boolean and bit functions such as bit extract and deposit.
-Finally, the **control** instruction group contains all instructions for managing HW elements such as caches and TLBs, register movements, as well as traps and interrupt handling.

 <!--------------------------------------------------------------------------------------------------------->